ausmartway/sso-to-tfc-via-auth0/SSO-to-TFC-using-Auth0.md

    ![screenshot-sso-SAML](screenshot-sso-SAML.png)

-   In the Metadata URL field, paste the Identity Provider Metadata URL you copied from last step, remove the Google Analytics query strings,and turn off team management:
+   In the Metadata URL field, paste the Identity Provider Metadata URL you copied from the last step, remove the Google Analytics query strings, and turn off team management:

    ![screenshot-paste-identity-provider-metadata-url](screenshot-paste-identity-provider-metadata-url.png)